Take a sneak peek at the new NIST.gov and let us know what you think!

 If you are interested in joining our team as a post-doc, guest researcher, collaborator, or student volunteer, or if you would like to visit the lab and see the latest developments in thermodynamic metrology, send us an email.

-|The experimental setup, with optical fibers mounted on cantilever arms above the microchip containing the ring-resonator devices.
-Close-up photo of chip and fibers appears above.|
+|An experimental setup, with optical fibers mounted on cantilever arms above the microchip.
+Close-up photo of a chip and fibers appears above.|